bowdoin-csci2200/bowdoin-csci2200.github.io/syllabus.md

 ## CSCI 2200 Algorithms Fall 2024: Syllabus

 In Fall 2024 we are running two sections of the class which will join for the lectures and will have separate labs.
-Prof. Cibele and Laura will co-teach.

 |:---------------------|:--------------------|